EMS Ambulance 10 Jun 2021

 Getting you back homeAs soon as we touch down in your destination country, the medical crew will get you started on the next phase of your journey.
 It’s a similar process to check-in, but in reverse.
 If you’re travelling by air ambulance, the road ambulance will collect you on the tarmac and take you straight off to hospital.
 If you’re on a regular flight, the team will see you safely across the airport and through Arrivals.
 Mostly that means transferring to a road ambulance or taxi directly outside the terminal, though families sometimes like to welcome and collect their loved one themselves.
 If you’re heading to a hospital or clinic for treatment or medical care, our doctor or paramedics will take you all the way to your hospital bed.
 They’ll do a full handover with the new medical team – and this includes a medical report covering the flight and journey you’ve just made with us.
 The EMS team won’t leave until they’re happy that everything is in order and you’re safely installed in the new accommodation.

 Are you looking into options for medical transport to another country?
 Drop us a line today and we’ll explain how we can help you get there quickly, safely and securely.
-Call us direct on +44 20 3514 6797 – or send us an email or a message on WhatsApp.
+Call us, email us, or message us direct on WhatsApp.